datasnap-io/datasnap-android-sdk/README.md

 We offer the ability to check on our server status at anytime.
 Also if you are a client and we have issued you an API key then that means that we will email you of any downtime as soon as it occurs:

 http://status.datasnap.io/

+## License

+The Datasnap SDK is available under the Apache 2 license.
+See the LICENSE file for more info.